Sonicare ProtectiveClean 6100 Electric Toothbrush Review

 2. What other models are just as good as ProtectiveClean 6100?

 The earlier ProtectiveClean 5100 has consistently topped several best electric toothbrush reviews lists for good reason.
-It has almost the same range of features and options as the ProtectiveClean 6100, as well as delivering similar performance.
+It has almost the same range of features and options as the ProtectiveClean 6100.
+It also delivers almost similar performance.

 For a top of the line deluxe experience, the Philips Sonicare DiamondClean Smart electric toothbrush is a great alternative to the ProtectiveClean 6100… even if it is a lot more expensive.

-Whether or not you should consider one of them over the ProtectiveClean 6100 depends upon your unique needs and requirements.
+Should you consider one of them over the ProtectiveClean 6100?
+That depends upon your unique needs and requirements.
 You may find the electric toothbrush buying guide of some help in making this decision.

 3. Where can you buy the ProtectiveClean 6100 electric toothbrush?